Kalliszta/gamestore-api/README.md

 ---

 ## Screenshots showing your postman requests and the output from the API.
-All endpoints the program has are listed below under the HTTP request they use, each request starts with the URL 'http://localhost:8080/gamestore/' followed by one of the paths below:
+All endpoints the program has are listed below under the HTTP request they use, each request starts with the URL 'http://localhost:8080/gamestore/' followed by one of the paths below (don't include brackets in the path they only specify what data to pass in for e.g. {id}):

 *POST:*
 - accounts/create
 - games/create
 - games/add/platform
 - games/add/genre
 - platforms/create
 - genres/create
 - orders/create
 - orders/add

 <br />

 *GET:*
   - accounts/read/all
-  - accounts/read/{id}
+  - accounts/read/{id} *(account id)*
   - games/read/all
-  - games/read/{id}
+  - games/read/{id} &emsp; *(game id)*
-  - games/read/name/{name}
+  - games/read/name/{name} &emsp;*(game name, string)*
-  - games/read/age/{age}
+  - games/read/age/{age} &emsp; *(game age rating, int, returns all less than or equal)*
-  - games/read/cost/{cost}
+  - games/read/cost/{cost} &emsp; *(game cost, double, returns all less than or equal)*
-  - games/read/online/{isOnline}
+  - games/read/online/{isOnline} &emsp; *(whether the game is an online game, boolean - true or false)*
-  - games/read/platform/{id}
+  - games/read/platform/{id} &emsp; *(platform id, returns all games that have the platform with the specified id)*
-  - games/read/genre/{id}
+  - games/read/genre/{id} &emsp; *(genre id, returns all games that have the genre with the specified id)*
-  - orders/read/{id}/items
+  - orders/read/{id}/items &emsp; *(order id, returns all games in the order with the specificed id)*
   - platforms/read/all
   - platforms/read/{id}
   - genres/read/all